THE DELICIOUSNESS OF FEELING IMPORTANT

-“I was travelling to Brazil and I was realizing that maybe my personal life and home was not going in the same sense as my professional career.
-I was losing interest for my family because it was so delicious to be going up in the organization, to be receiving international trainings… When I returned from Brazil, Jesus (his eldest son)…it was 4 or 5 in the morning, was in the stairs and he hit me with Karate.
-At first I thought he was teasing me but no, he was hitting me.
-And he said, ‘I hate you, I hate you.’
-(And I said) ‘Why?
-Why?’
-It put me in shock.
-‘Because my mom is so sad.
-And you never are here.’
-And then Jesus started being sick.
-We were in 6 or 7 hospitals.
-One place then another place….
-And then I said ‘Lord, my life needs to change.
-I don’t know the balance.
-I don’t know what is the real sense of my life.”
+“I was traveling to Brazil and I was realizing that maybe my personal life and home were not going in the same sense as my professional career.
+I was losing interest in my family because it was so delicious to be going up in the organization, to be receiving international trainings.
+When I returned from Brazil at 4 or 5 in the morning, my son Jesus was on the stairs.
+He hit me with karate.